Breadcrumb

 Symptoms of gout include:

 - Warmth, pain, swelling, and extreme tenderness in a joint, usually a big toe joint.
-This symptom is called podagra.
 The pain often starts during the night.
-It may get worse quickly, last for hours, and be so intense that even light pressure from a sheet is intolerable.
+It may get worse quickly, last for hours, and be so intense that even light pressure from a bedsheet is intolerable.

 - Very red or purplish skin around the affected joint.
-The joint may appear to be infected.
+The joint may look infected.

 - Limited movement in the affected joint.